vishaka-b/study-nest/README.md

 cd into the folder using `cd backend`

-To start the connection first install mondodb, express and cors.
+To start the connection first install mondodb, express, cors, mongoose and body-parse.
 To do that use:

 `npm install mongodb`
 `npm install express`
 `npm install cors`
+`npm install mongoose`
+`npm install body-parser`

 Then to start the backend and successfully connect to the data base run: `node index.js` You will see Succesfully connected to MongoDB in your terminal if you have followed the above steps.